 They could repent for their sins and ask forgiveness in front of the congregation.
 Or leave the church.

 “My mother was up here and she sat beside me.
 That’s it,” said Kat Cooper.
-“Literally, they’re exiling members for unconditionally loving their children — and even extended family members.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“Literally, they’re exiling members for unconditionally loving their children — and even extended family members.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 But the family’s support of Kat Cooper was as good as an endorsement of homosexuality, said Ken Willis, minister at Ridgedale Church of Christ.